Ajatt-Tools/sub-transition/README.md

 You can also use arrow keys if your keyboard has them.

 ### Key bindings
+* `t` toggles fast-forward transition on/off.
+If no subtitles are played, the player will speed up playback until the next subtitle starts.
+* `r` toggles instant skip transitions.
+If no subtitles are played, the player will immediately skip until the beginning of the next subtitle.
+Note that only one transition mode can be active at a time (either fast-forward or instant skip).

+### Key bindings (with menu open)

 * `Esc` or `q` closes the menu.
 * `t` toggles transitions.